• Skip to main content

 11. Inadequate market Instruments

-The capital market instruments in India have confined primarily to shares and debentures which are inadequate for the proper functioning of a capital market.
+The capital market instruments in India have been confined primarily to shares and debentures which are inadequate for the proper functioning of a capital market.

 The newly introduced warrants, zero-coupon bonds, etc are not yet popular with investors.